 The firm, Vander Kooi & Associates, provided guidance on budgeting, estimating, accounting, and other skills that helped the company better track profits.
 "If your finances aren't working, your business isn't going to be working," Borst said.
 "The money I spent, which amounted to about $3-$4 thousand per year, was one of the best investments I ever made."

 Brown agrees that owners need to know their level of business savvy and be willing to accept their limits.
 "A lot of entrepreneurs have skills in design and horticulture but don't necessarily have the business skills.
 One of the greatest strengths of the owner of this company is that he realizes he can't do everything.
+He hires people to complement his skills.
+He hired people to make sure the company grew in a controlled, profitable manner."

 Business education is one of the reasons the Gardeners' Guild established "Gardeners' Guild University."
 Its critical for business management to be understood at every level of operation, says Ossa.
 "It's important for employees to understand contract specifications, to understand what's extra to the contract and what's not.
 It's important to understand the need for innovation and efficiency.
 Employees all need to be thinking about ways to cut costs and to appreciate the importance of capturing accurate data."